How to Understand American Football: A Primer

 Each side can have 11 players on the field.
 The offense is led by the quarterback, who may be described as the field manager.
 He usually gets the ball right after it is "snapped" by a guy called a center.
 The folks who line up in a straight line on either side of the ball are known as linemen.
 The others are "backs."

 The Football Commitee Meeting

 This is like a committee meeting where the committee chairman, the quarterback, tells his teammates what play they are going to use.
-Most teams "call in" a play from the coach, but some quarterbacks, such as Peyton Manning with the Denver Broncos, call the play.
+Most teams "call in" a play from the coach, but some quarterbacks, such as Peyton Manning during most of his career, call the play.
 Plays have crazy scrambled names, such as "23 skidoo brown on three."
 This may mean that the quarterback will hand the ball to a certain player, who will run to the right (because brown may be a codeword for right) between two linemen.
 "On three" means that the ball will be "snapped" on the quarterback's count of three.

 When the center gets the ball to the quarterback, this is known as "the snap."
 If the quarterback is "lined up under the center" he is right behind and actually touching the center, and the center puts the ball right into the quarterback's hands.
 A "shotgun formation" means that the quarterback is lined up a few feet behind the center, who snaps it over that distance to the waiting hands of the quarterback.
 Centers see the world from an upside down and backward position.
 The count usually sounds like: "hut one, hut two, hut three."
 The count is designed to be simple and easy for the players to hear because the fans in the stadium may be screaming.

 This is the area at either end of the field where the scoring gets done (except for a field goal, which I will discuss later).
 The end zone is 10 yards deep and runs the width of the field.
 If a player runs into the end zone or catches a pass in the end zone he scores a touchdown.